Victor Mancha: Becoming Victorious

 When Chase Stein attempts to revive Victor's head, the "Victorious" program begins.
 It is revealed that Victor is conscious when Chase Stein, Nico Minoru, Gertrude Yorkes, and Old Lace visit Molly Hayes to see if she is interested in reforming the Runaways again.
-During this visit, Molly is the only one to figure out that he is conscious, and is happy that Victor is still alive in a sense.
+During this visit, Molly is the only one to figure out that he is conscious and is happy that Victor is still alive in a sense.
 Victor asks Molly to keep this a secret as he figures out whether or not he wants to rejoin Chase and the others.
-But unknown to the Runaways, Molly's grandmother plucks a strand of hair from Victor's head with unclear intentions.
+Victor's body is eventually fully rebuilt.